How to Propagate Aloe in 3 Easy Methods

 Aloe Vera plant originates from the Arabian Peninsula.
 The plant has been used for centuries for its healing properties.

-The plant has thick, fleshy leaves that are filled with a gel-like substance.
+The plant has thick, fleshy leaves filled with gel-like substances.
 This gel has a number of benefits, including being a natural treatment for burns and wounds.

 Aloe vera is also known to boost the immune system, improve digestion, and promote healthy hair growth.